| 7.4 Stone cut procedure

 original construction method).
 In the next paragraphs it will be explained how all these

+observations will influence the SC-final and the SC-adjusting procedures.
 Rotation of front face is also very low, but this irregularity is

 much more difficult to be managed during the stone cut procedure and assembling, and even